Abhay3011/UPLOADER-BOT/README.md

 * start - 👻 Check I'm alive or dead
 * help - 📝 How to use this robot
-* search - 🚸 Torrent search
+* search - 🚸  search
 * broadcast - 💌 Send message to users
 * total - 👨‍👨‍👦‍👦 To get total users count
 * viewthumbnail - 🌌 Current Thumbnail